History of Hindustani: Formation

 Most of the grammar and basic vocabulary of Hindustani descends directly from the medieval Indo-Aryan language of central India, known as Shauraseni Prakrit.
 After the tenth century, several Śauraseni dialects were elevated to literary languages, including Braj Bhasha and the Khari Boli of Delhi.

 During the reigns of the Turko-Afghan Delhi Sultanate and the Mughal Empire in India, where Persian was adopted as the official language and Delhi was established as the capital, the imperial court and concomitant immigration infused the Indo-Aryan dialect of Hindi spoken in Delhi (the earliest form is known as Old Hindi) with large numbers of Persian, Arabic, and Chagatai words from the court; this occurred as a result of cultural contact between Hindus and Muslims in Hindustan and became the fruit of a composite Ganga-Jamuni tehzeeb.
 The introduced words were primarily nouns and were employed for cultural, legal and political concepts.
-These Persian and Arabic loanwords form 25% of Urdu's vocabulary.
+These Persian, Arabic and Chagatai loanwords form 25% of Urdu's vocabulary.
 As a form of Hindustani and a member of the Western Hindi category of Indo-Aryan languages, 75% of Urdu words have their etymological roots in Sanskrit and Prakrit, and approximately 99% of Urdu verbs have their roots in Sanskrit and Prakrit.

 The new court language developed simultaneously in Delhi and Lucknow, the latter of which is in an Awadhi-speaking area; and thus, modern Hindustani has a noticeable Awadhi influence even though it is primarily based on Delhi dialect.
 In these cities, the language continued to be called "Hindi" as well as "Urdu".
 While Urdu retained the grammar and core vocabulary of the local Hindi dialect, it adopted the Nastaliq writing system from Persian.

 The term Hindustani is derived from Hindustan, the Persian-origin name for the northwestern Indian subcontinent.
 The works of the 13th century scholar Amir Khusrau are typical of the Hindustani language of the time: